dirkpuge/glossary/misc.md

 A configuration file (commonly known simply as a config file) are files used to configure the parameters and initial settings for computer programs.

+## Containers/Containerization

+A container is a standard unit of software that packages up code and all its **dependencies** so the application runs quickly and reliably from one computing environment to another.

 ## CRM

 Stands for customer relationship management and generally relates to tools for customer support and success.